google/fhir-gateway/docker/README.md

      -O fhir.zip
    ```

-3. Unzip the file, a directory named `fhir` should be created containig JSON
+3. Unzip the file, a directory named `fhir` should be created containing JSON
    files:

    ```